Mattadin/Shortbit-Arena/TechnicalDocs.md

 ## Recap

 With an initial understanding of the infrastructure for the game state in our back end, we can now begin a discussion about the total lifecycle in which the front end is inseparably part of.
-Due to the complex nature of the relationship between Socket.io and Canvas, it is important that the process tracking and drawing our Players and Projectiles happen in the front end and pass this information through "packets."
+Due to the complex nature of the relationship between Socket.io and Canvas, it is important that the process of tracking and drawing our Players and Projectiles happen in the front end and pass this information through "packets."

 # The Game Lifecycle